What is the aging process for Calvados brandy?

 Whether you are looking for a tasty after-dinner digestif or just want to try something different, Calvados Brandy is sure to please!
 Its rich history and unique flavor make it an excellent choice for any occasion!

-See also What is the alcohol content of white rum?
+See also What is the history of Irish whiskey?

 Types of Calvados Brandy